mispchallenge/misp2022_baseline/track2_AVDR/README.md

 ![Baseline_System](https://user-images.githubusercontent.com/88126124/201823221-47cad24f-a2a0-401a-a814-766ab927f88d.png)
 Fig.1.
 The illustration of network structure

 Fig. 1 shows the baseline AVDR system, which consists of an AVSD module followed by an AVSR module.
 The AVSD module also serves as the baseline system for Track 1.
-In this section, we elaborate the architecture and training process of the AVSD and AVSR modules, and provide the details about joining the AVSD and AVSR modules for decoding.
+We elaborate the architecture and training process of the AVSD and AVSR modules, and provide the details about joining the AVSD and AVSR modules for decoding.

 ## Data preparation
 - **Speech enhancement**